|

 The Wisconsin bankruptcy exemptions chart, see below, details the property you can exempt or protect from creditors when you file bankruptcy in Wisconsin.
 You may exempt any property that falls into one of the exemptions categories below, up to the dollar amount listed.
 You will be able to kept this exempted property after you file bankruptcy.
 Please note that there are certain debts which you will not be able to erase in bankruptcy. (see Non-dischargeable Debts)

-In Wisconsin, you also have the choice
+In Wisconsin, you also have the choice of using the federal exemption statutes instead of your Wisconsin exemptions.

 An exemption limit applies to any equity you have in the property.
 Equity is the difference between the value of the property and what is owed on the property.
 For example, a car valued at $5000 with a loan of $4500 has an equity value of only $500.

-If the property is secured by a loan, such as a car or home, and you are current on the payments, the equity is covered by your exemptions, and you elect to keep making payments on the loan you generally can keep this property through the bankruptcy.
-If all the equity is not covered by your exemptions the trustee may elect to liquidate this asset and distribute the assets.
+If the property is secured by a loan, such as a car or home, and you are current on the payments and the equity is covered by your exemptions, you may elect to keep making payments on the loan and keep this property through the bankruptcy.
+If all the equity is not covered by your exemptions the trustee may elect to liquidate this asset and distribute the proceeds.
 Generally, in this case, you would be entitled to the value of your exemption in the asset as a cash payment.

 Bankruptcy law allows married couples filing jointly to each claim a full set of exemptions, unless otherwise noted.